davidkj69/HiBench/README.md

 At present, To run Hibench on top of Yarn is supported in Yarn branch.
 And not all test cases are ported, currently only the following cases are supported:

-sort / terasort / wordcount / dfsioe / bayes / kmeans
+sort / terasort / wordcount / dfsioe / bayes / kmeans / hivebench / hbasebench

-verified upon apache hadoop 2.0.5-alpha
+verified upon the Hortonworks distribution of Apache Hadoop 2.2.x

 you might need to tweak a little bit for the other versions, since before release, Hadoop 2.0 API do change a lot.